CoolExploit/LuaDecompile/README.md

-# Depile - Advanced Roblox Script Decompiler
+# 📦 Depile – Roblox Lua Decompiler
-Depile is a powerful and efficient script decompiler for Roblox, designed to extract and reconstruct scripts with ease.
-Whether you're debugging, analyzing, or learning, Depile provides a structured way to decompile scripts, handling various data types, function details, and automatic clipboard copying.
+Depile is a powerful and executor-compatible Roblox Lua decompiler designed to convert live script bytecode into human-readable Lua source code.
+It is built for educational and debugging purposes, supporting a wide range of executors with fallback and compatibility detection.

-# Features
+#⚙️ Features
-✅ Supports LocalScripts and ModuleScripts
-✅ Extracts script constants and upvalues
-✅ Handles strings, numbers, booleans, tables, and instances ✅ Attempts automatic decompilation, with a manual fallback using getgc ✅ Copies the decompiled script to clipboard for easy access

-# How to Use
-Add Depile to your exploit environment.
-Call Depile.decompile(scriptInstance) to decompile a script.
-Use Depile.copyToClipboard(scriptInstance) to copy the output.
+✅ Script decompilation from in-game LocalScript, ModuleScript, or Script instances

+🔍 Bytecode parsing and instruction decoding based on real Luau opcodes

+📋 Supports most major executor APIs (with dynamic compatibility checks)

+🧠 Function reconstruction and simple control flow rebuilding

+💾 Optional clipboard copy and file saving (only if supported by the executor)

+📄 Fully modular structure with Parser, Rebuilder, and Compatibility modules

+🧰 Zero fake output — all decompiled results are based on real bytecode

+#📌 Requirements
+A Lua executor with support for one or more of:

+getscriptbytecode

+getconstants, getprotos, getupvalues, etc.

+setclipboard, writefile (for output options)